okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 If you need to make protocol changes to your integration that is already published in the OIN catalog, you can visit the [OIN Manager](https://oinmanager.okta.com/) and create an updated version of the integration.

-Similarly, when you enable a new capability in your application (for example, adding SCIM provisioning onto an existing published SAML application), you don't need to create an entirely new submission.
+Similarly, when you enable a new capability in your application (for example, adding a new Workflows connector feature onto an existing published SCIM application), you don't need to create an entirely new submission.
 You can update your existing submission to enable and specify the settings for that protocol, then submit the updated integration.

 1. Sign in to the OIN Manager using the credentials for your original dev org.
     >**Note:** You must submit the updated integration using the same dev org that was used to make the original submission, otherwise the Okta OIN team rejects the update.